The equivalence of Heegaard Floer homology and embedded contact homology via open book decompositions II: Homotopy of cobordisms I

-In view of the above, we consider the maps as in Section~\ref{second case}.
+In view of the above, we consider the ``tropical curves'' as in Section~\ref{second case}.
 The proof strategy of Lemmas~\ref{alishan} and \ref{alishan2} carry over to give us a contradiction; this is due to the disparity in the growth rates of the left and right ends of $\overline{u}_i$ when restricted to $[-2,2]\times [1+L,r(\tau_i)-L]$. \end{proof}

 The combination of Lemmas~\ref{eliminate fiber components 3} and \ref{eliminate fiber components 3 part 2} give the following, which is the analog of Lemma~\ref{sencha 3}(2),(3):